 The core material is not to be mixed with the outer material (which is almost the same with every model).
 This material determines the longevity and the overall feeling you will get when you ride your longboard, and you should know what each type of material can offer you:

-- They’re quite fast because they have more mass that increase the inertia of each rotation;
+- They’re quite fast because they have more mass to increase the inertia of each rotation

 Urethane wheel cores

 - Really low mass levels.
 Heavier than plastic

 - Smooth to ride – great dampening capabilities

 The Width Of Your Longboard Wheels (Lip Profile)

 The width of your wheels determines the amount of surface that grazes the ground floor when you are riding.
 There are two main categories of the width of longboard wheels which provide different advantages.

 The square lip provides you with more control when you are driving fast.
 They aren’t too good at slides, but they’re ideal for downhill racers, and commuting longboard riders.
 They have a greater surface which touches the ground.